Cycle 2 (2012 Deadline)

 The owner of the facility is interviewed (Photo courtesy Dr. Kabir).

-In the first quarter of 2014, trial sampling collection and analysis procedures will be checked, and a full trial testing of design samples will be done.
+In the first quarter of 2014, the researchers will conduct a trial sample collection, check their analytical procedures, and carry out a full trial testing of design samples.
 In addition, a quality-control mechanism for sample collection and analysis should be completed by the end of February 2014.
-In addition, two members of the research team, Muhammad Abu Shamim Khan and Muhammad Shamim Uddin, will be training at the University of Michigan from mid-February through mid-March.
+Two members of the research team, Muhammad Abu Shamim Khan and Muhammad Shamim Uddin, will be training in the U.S. partner's lab at the University of Michigan from mid-February through mid-March.

 Back to PEER Cycle 2 Grant Recipients